 Proactive Equipment Care

 Taking care of your printing equipment is important– regular attention prevents costly breakdowns.
 Clean the print head regularly when possible.
-Replaceable components like UV lamps and print heads should be replaced timely.
+Replaceable components, such as UV lamps and print heads, should be replaced in a timely manner.

 Keep a maintenance log to track patterns and predict potential issues.
 This approach typically reduces repair costs by 40% and extends equipment life by several years.